 NSW Electric Car Rebate 2026: Every EV Incentive in New South Wales

-NSW once had one of Australia’s most generous electric vehicle rebate programs — a $3,000 cash rebate that helped thousands of buyers into their first EV.
-That rebate is gone.
-But what remains in 2026 is still meaningful: a stamp duty exemption, a registration discount, and access to the federal FBT exemption can collectively save buyers several thousand dollars over the life of their vehicle.
+NSW once had one of Australia’s most generous electric vehicle rebate programs - a $3,000 cash rebate, paired with a stamp duty exemption, that helped thousands of buyers into their first EV.
+Both are now gone.
+As of 1 January 2024, NSW offers no state-level EV purchase incentive.
+What remains meaningful for eligible buyers is the federal FBT exemption, which can still save several thousand dollars over the life of the vehicle.

-Here is every NSW EV incentive that is still active in 2026, what closed, and which cars are eligible.
+Here is an honest account of every NSW EV incentive in 2026 - what closed, what is left, and which cars make sense.

-For most buyers purchasing an EV in the $35,000–$60,000 range — which covers the bulk of the popular models — the stamp duty saving lands between $1,000 and $2,000.
-On a $40,000 purchase, that is a meaningful reduction in the upfront cost that does not require any application, rebate form, or waiting period.
+For most buyers purchasing an EV in the $35,000-$60,000 range - which covers the bulk of the popular models - stamp duty now lands between roughly $1,050 and $1,850.
+This is a real upfront cost to budget for, and it is worth factoring into any comparison against a petrol alternative, which attracts the same duty.

 FBT Exemption (Federal)